-The Ocean Cleanup aims to tackle the 1,000 most polluting rivers, responsible for about 80% of ocean plastic pollution, before the end of 2025.
+The Ocean Cleanup aims to tackle the 1,000 most polluting rivers, responsible for about 80% of ocean plastic pollution in five years from rollout.

 Today, we unveiled the invention to prevent the unrelenting flow of plastic pollution into the world’s oceans.
 The Interceptor™, under development since 2015, which complements our founding mission of ridding the world’s oceans of plastic.

 “To truly rid the oceans of plastic, we need to both clean up the legacy and close the tap, preventing more plastic from reaching the oceans in the first place.
 Combining our ocean cleanup technology with the Interceptor™, the solutions now exist to address both sides of the equation,” said Boyan Slat, Founder and CEO

 The Interceptor™ is the first scalable solution to intercept river plastic pollution and can be deployed around the world.
 It is capable of extracting 50,000 kg of trash per day – even reaching 100,000 kg per day under optimized conditions.

 Four Interceptors™ have been built to-date; two systems are already operational in Jakarta (Indonesia) and Klang (Malaysia).
 A third system is in Vietnam to be installed in Can Tho in the Mekong Delta (Vietnam), while the fourth is destined to be deployed in Santo Domingo (Dominican Republic).
 In addition to these locations, Thailand has signed up to deploy an Interceptor™ near Bangkok, and further agreements are nearing completion including one in LA County (USA), kick-starting the scale-up.

 A Scalable and Affordable Solution to Address a Global Problem